arph226/BAE305-SP25-Lab6/README.md

     - Connect the motor driver and two motors to the RedBoard as shown in the schematic (Figure 2).
     - Ensure proper connections between the motor driver, motors, and the RedBoard's control pins by cross checking between the circuit and schematic
 2. Upload the Motor Control Code:
     - Upload the motor control code to the RedBoard.
-We used the code from the lab procedures (sparkfun) as a base and has Chatgpt help us with any errors we encountered.
+We used the code from the lab procedures (Sparkfun) as a base and had Chatgpt help us with any errors we encountered.
     - The code should allow you to control the direction and speed of the motors via serial commands.
 3. Test Motor Movement:
     - Use serial commands to control the motors.
 For example: